vatnz-dev/sops/docs/terminal/qtma.md

 Once in QTMA airspace, arrivals may be descended to `FL150` and then `A100` to commence the approach.
 QTMA may clear aircraft straight down to `A100` where traffic permits.

 !!!
 Note
-    Due to high mountainous terrain controllers shall avoid track shorten aircraft on the STAR.
-But may do so where needed for seperation with other traffic.
+    Due to high mountainous terrain, controllers shall avoid track shortening aircraft on the STAR but may do so where needed for separation with other traffic.

 ### Retaining Aircraft on the Approach